gethiox/HIDI/README.md

 - Application will reload configuration when new one will appear or existing one was changed.
   Very useful when user want to craft their own configuration

-# Significant improvements since beta release
-- YAML configurations for devices. automatic reload
-- Monitoring of input handlers is now a magnitude more efficient
-- Graceful app termination
-- greatly improved speed of application start and termination
-- Fixed input device grabbing for exclusive usage
-- CC learn action - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks
-- Precompiled builds for various platforms
-- Embedded config directory, if config directory doesn't exist, application will create default one
-- Automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact
-- Support for optional HD44780 screens (16x2, 20x4) for displaying statistics
-- Relatively good default configurations for keyboards and gamepads

-# Nice to have
-- Utilize relative mouse input
-- configurable modifier key/keys for expanded mapping (key sequence like `modifier+KEY_A`)
-- localhost mode for Linux users without requirement of separate machine (with jack and alsa midi support)
-- default device state in specific device configuration (octave, semitone, channel, mapping)

-## Wishlist (far future)
-Features that are possible to achieve.
-With enough interest and support I may be motivated to implement these.

-- Network MIDI (no specific solution on my radar yet)
-- Bluetooth MIDI device (either platforms with integrated bluetooth or USB dongle)
-- Arpeggiator and note latch MIDI effects, MIDI clock sync
-- Fully featured DAW control plugins
-- **MIDI sequencer**
-- [OpenRGB](https://openrgb.org/) - most useful for DAW control and MIDI sequencer, could light on specific midi mappings on generic midi keyboards as well
-  (for supported devices in [keyboards](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/Supported-Devices#keyboards) section)

-Do you like some specific idea listed above?
-Have you some improvement/feature idea not listed here?
-Feel free to leave your suggestions in `Discussions` section!

-# License
-Project is released under **GPLv3**, for detailed information see [LICENSE](./LICENSE)

 # Requirements

 - Dedicated machine with Linux
 - The most desirable choices are platforms like Raspberry Pi.
 It can easily run with one-core under Pi zero v1.
   However, there are no limits, it can be run on practically all Linux-supported platforms.